All-New 2026 Subaru Outback Wilderness: Features and Specs

 Advanced X-MODE® and Off-Road Tech

-• Dual X-MODE® System: Includes Snow/Dirt and Deep Snow/Mud modes, working seamlessly with the new dampers for added off-road control.
+• Dual X-MODE®: Snow/Dirt and Deep Snow/Mud modes pair with the suspension for maximum off-road control.

-• All-Terrain Tires: Bridgestone Duelers mounted on 17-inch matte black wheels offer dependable grip on mud, gravel, and snow.
+• All-Terrain Tires: Bridgestone Dueler all-terrain tires mounted on 17-inch matte black wheels deliver grip in mud, gravel, and snow.

 Refined and Functional Exterior